61106960/clipy/README.md

 clipy consists of the following functions:
 * Action - Select if clipy is in _Sender_ or _Receiver_ mode or use _CryptFileWrite_ and _CryptFileRead_ to build an AES encrypted output file or read it back in again.
-* PSH - If the source file is a Powershell file, you can import its modules directly in the target Powershell process with _Import_ or just execute the Powershell code with _Excute_, both variants execute your Powershell code without storing the file to disk.
+* InlineExec - If the source file is a Powershell file, you can import its modules directly in the target Powershell process with _Import_ or just execute the Powershell code with _Excute_, both variants execute your Powershell code without storing the file to disk.
+You can import and execute C# and PE files as well.
 * AMSI - Executes an AMSI bypass in the target Powershell process before you import modules or execute code.